Latif Gjondeda

-Latif Gjondeda (born 28 December 1960) is an Albanian retired football defender.
+Latif Gjondeda (born 28 December 1960) is an Albanian retired football defender, who played for Flamurtari and the Albania national team.

 Club career

-Gjondeda spent his entire career with Flamurtari in the 1980s and 1990s, during the club's golden years alongside fellow international players like Eqerem Memushi, Kreshnik Çipi, Rrapo Taho, Roland Iljadhi and Agim Bubeqi.
+Gjondeda spent his entire career with Flamurtari in the 1980s and 1990s during the club's golden years, alongside fellow international players like Eqerem Memushi, Kreshnik Çipi, Rrapo Taho, Roland Iljadhi and Agim Bubeqi.

 International career

 He made his debut for Albania in an October 1987 European Championship qualification match against Romania and earned a total of 5 caps, scoring no goals.
 His final international was a January 1992 friendly match against Greece.

 Later years

 Gjondeda was assistant to manager Eqerem Memushi when Flamurtari won the 2009 Albanian Cup.